Samsung/tizen-docs/docs/application/native/guides/multimedia/media-playback.md

 ![Player state changes](./media/using_players_state_changes.png)

 The `player_interrupted_cb()` callback could be called due to the resource restriction in the system.
-The player state will be one of IDLE, READY or PAUSED according to the resource management policy.
+The player state could be IDLE, READY, or PAUSED based on the resource management policy.
 You must check the state of the current instance and take appropriate action.

 <a name="video"></a>
 ## Video Player